Revain (REV) Hits Self Reported Market Cap of $5.28 Million

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Revain (CRYPTO:REV) is a token.
-Its genesis date was August 4th, 2017.
+It was first traded on August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
+The official website for Revain is revain.org.
+Revain’s official message board is medium.com/revain.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
-The official message board for Revain is medium.com/revain.
 The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
-The official website for Revain is revain.org.

 Buying and Selling Revain

-It is usually not presently possible to purchase alternative cryptocurrencies such as Revain directly using US dollars.
-Investors seeking to acquire Revain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to trade Revain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Revain using one of the aforementioned exchanges.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.